dilawar/ncbs/handbook/student_handbook.markdown

 the Animal Care Facility will be provided at the time of registration with the facility.

-**Where to go for help:** If equipment is broken when you try to use it or malfunctions during use, put it in the log, and send an email to the Instrumentation Section and to Mr. P. C. Gautam.
+## Where to go for help
+ If equipment is broken when you try to use it or malfunctions during use, put it in the log, and send an email to the Instrumentation Section and to Mr. P. C. Gautam.
 Equipment does break even when used carefully.
 We do not penalize anyone for breakage in normal use.
-It is an abuse of trust to run away when it happens to you, and a violation of the Honour Code: If it isn't fixed at once then you will spoil the work of others.
+It is an abuse of trust to run away when it happens to you, and a violation of the Honour Code If it isn't fixed at once then you will spoil the work of others.

-Instrumentation: ins@ncbs.res.in
+Instrumentation ins@ncbs.res.in

-Mr. P. C. Gautam: pchandra@ncbs.res.in
+Mr. P. C. Gautam pchandra@ncbs.res.in

+## Statutory Research Committees
-**Statutory Research Committees:** As required by national policies, specific research committees have been constituted to ensure the safety of the researchers and the research subjects, and the welfare of the environment.
-The committees oversee particular research areas: such as recombinant DNA work, biohazard and radioactive work; research on animal and human subjects; and Stem cell work.
+ As required by national policies, specific research committees have been constituted to ensure the safety of the researchers and the research subjects, and the welfare of the environment.
+The committees oversee particular research areas such as recombinant DNA work, biohazard and radioactive work; research on animal and human subjects; and Stem cell work.
 Please contact the Dean’s Office (dean@ncbs.res.in) if you require any specific information about these committees.

+## Institutional BioSafety committee (IBSC):
-**Institutional BioSafety committee (IBSC):** The IBSC committee is responsible for reviewing all research proposals that involve the use of recombinant DNA and/or pathogenic organisms, human samples and ensuring that the proposed research complies with the Department of Biotechnology
+ The IBSC committee is
+responsible for reviewing all research proposals that involve the use of recombinant DNA and/or pathogenic organisms, human samples and ensuring that the proposed research complies with the Department of Biotechnology